Skip to contents

 $$ \sum_{k \in \mathcal{K}} w_k \, \frac{f_k(x)}{R_k}. $$

-The exact scaling rule is implemented later in the solving layer.
-This function only stores whether objective scaling has been requested.
+The exact scaling rule is implemented in the solving layer.

 Mixed objective senses

 Weighted sums are straightforward when all participating objectives have the same optimization sense.
-When minimization and maximization objectives are mixed, the solving layer must standardize them internally before building the scalar objective.
+When minimization and maximization objectives are mixed, the solving layer standardizes them internally before building the scalar objective.

 Theoretical limitation